JerAguilon/TheCleanWaterProject/readme.md

 Configuring Database
 ========
 For testing purposes, use `database=test` in the config.properties file.
-We are currently using SQLite for data persistence, and you can turn it on with `database=sqlite`
+We are currently using MongoDB for data persistence, and you can turn it on with `database=mongo`.
+Make sure to run [TheCleanWaterAPI](http://github.com/jeraguilon/thecleanwaterapi) to use this functionality.

 Adding GMaps Dependency
 ========